 For example, they would not be able to focus on a private conversation when in a loud, crowded room, or study while music is playing.

 6. Memory Loss

-In serious cases, damage to the temporal lobe doesn’t just make it harder to form new memories, it can also erase autobiographical memories.
+In serious cases, damage to the temporal lobe not only makes it challenging to form new memories but can also erase previously made autobiographical memories.
 This can cause the person to have a drastic change in self-image and may even lead to personality changes after brain injury.